mayanring/rails-dev-setup-guide/README.md

-# Doing it Right
+# Doing It Right

 This is an opinionated guide to getting a Rails dev environment setup quickly on a Mac.
 This is written assuming you have Lion (10.7+) or later as your operating system.
 If you have the choice, always choose a Mac for your dev environment.
 It's just easier.
 Linux is okay too.

-I'm writing this guide from the point of view of someone setting up a clean system.
+I'm writing this guide to help new developers setup a clean system.
 If you already have some of this software installed, you'll have to adjust accordingly.
 If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.

-This guide assumes that you're using bash shell, which is the default shell for the OSX Terminal application.
+This guide assumes that you're using bash shell, which is the default shell for the OSX Terminal.app.
 I also assume that you use .bash_profile to setup PATH and other environment variables.
 If you use a different bash config file, be sure to substitute it where appropriate below.

 ## Preflight

 Download and install (make sure to drag the app into to the Applications folder before running it) [Sublime Text 2](http://www.sublimetext.com/2).
-This is my text editor of choice.
+This is the text editor of choice for discerning, good-looking individuals.

 ## XCode and Developer Tools